rollbar/rollbar.js/README.md

 ### Configuration levels

-Rollbar can be configured at 3 different levels -- global, notifier and scope.
-All configuration is inherited at each level, so global configuration affects all notifiers while notifier configuration only affects the notifier being configured and any child notifiers created after the call to `configure()`.
+Rollbar can be configured at 2 different levels -- global and notifier.
+All configuration is inherited at each level, so global configuration affects all notifiers while notifier configuration only affects the notifier being configured.

 #### Global configuration